-Spend your Valentine’s Day morning in bed instead of running to the donut shop.
-These simple homemade Honey Buns for Two will be the perfect start to your romantic day!
+Spend your morning in bed instead of running to the donut shop.
+These simple homemade Honey Buns for Two will be the perfect breakfast recipe to start your day!

 There’s nothing more romantic than a snuggly breakfast in bed!
 If you whip up these light and airy Honey Buns for Two, your honey bun will be forever in your debt!

 No matter if it’s Valentine’s Day or a random Tuesday, homemade food and gifts are the most thoughtful present you could give someone.
 Matt and I try to keep a house full of healthy snacks these days like this PB&J Snack Mix or these Air-Fryer Maple Blueberry Oatmeal, but back in the day, he was all about the prepackaged honey buns that are full of preservatives and excess sugar.

 Yuck.
 I’ve never made a homemade version for him because I really don’t want to have 15 honey buns laying around, but now I have the perfect solution!
 This recipe makes only four buns that are sure to be devoured in 5 minutes flat, or save one for the afternoon, or my favorite, a midnight snack.

 If making homemade yeasted doughs scare you, this small-batch recipe is a great place to start!
 It’s so so easy and the hardest part is waiting for the dough to rise.
 Patience really is a virtue.